Get E-Book

 ACK disappears

-That is the right abstraction for most code.
-It becomes a problem when logs treat late data as proof of a slow peer application.
-The peer application might be fast while the path is losing segments.
-Or the path might be fine while the peer process is blocked before it reads.
-TCP hides both behind the same byte stream.
+That abstraction is good for most code.
+It becomes painful when logs jump to the wrong conclusion.
+Late data does not prove the peer application is slow.
+The network path may be losing segments.
+Or the network may be fine while the peer process is blocked before it reads.

 One Write Becomes Several TCP Decisions

-Several limits apply below the JavaScript call.
+Several limits apply below your JavaScript call.
 The path MTU limits packet size.
 The peer receive window limits how far the sender can advance without overflowing the receiver.
-Congestion control limits how much data the sender places into the network before ACK feedback arrives.
-The sender's own buffer space limits how much the OS can hold.
+Congestion control limits how much data the sender should place into the network before ACK feedback arrives.
+The local send buffer limits how much data the OS can hold.

 app bytes 0..32767 accepted locally